 If you are still lost, ask a Japanese speaker, “Goshuin wa doko desu ka?” (“Where is the goshuin place?”).

 Crowded day?
 If a temple or shrine is extraordinarily busy, you may need to leave your goshuin-cho at the office.
-You will receive a numbered ticket in return.
+You will receive a numbered ticket or a return time.
 Enjoy the grounds and collect your book on the way out.

 Not all temples and shrines give goshuin.
 Some sects, such as the Jodo Shinshu, do not give stamps.
 Some tiny or remote locations may not have staff.
 Don’t be afraid to ask.
 We have a few from places in the countryside where the people were amazed to see us.